edlwang/ProbabilisticMLFinalProject/index.md

 ## Classification of Partial Observations

 For this problem, we take the partial and noisy 3D forms and attempt to classify them as either being an ellipsoid or a parallelipiped.
 We take two approaches to this classification problem.
-First, we try a classical approach, logistic regression, applied to the voxel representation of the partial 3D form.
-Second, we try something with a more probabilistic flavor, treating a point cloud as an empirical distribution and applying K-Nearest Neighbors (KNN) classification using a distance measure for probability distributions such as Chamfer or Earthmover's distance.
-This task is particularly useful as it allows for the implementation of conditional generative models through classifier guidance.
+First we applied 3D convolutional neural networks to predict the shape from a partial voxelized representation.
+We also applied K-Nearest Neighbors (KNN), using a distance measure for probability distributions such as Chamfer or Earthmover's distance, to classify point clouds as an empirical distribution.
+This task is particularly useful as it allows for the implementation of generative models conditioned on the classifier's predictions.

 ### Convolutional Neural Network

 #### Architecture

-We implemented a 3D Convolutional Neural Network (CNN) for binary classification ('cube' vs 'sphere') of voxelized partial point clouds.
+We implemented a 3D Convolutional Neural Network (CNN) for binary classification ('parallelepiped' vs 'sphere') of voxelized partial point clouds.
 The network accepts input voxel grids of size $32 \times 32 \times 32$ (denoted as $D=32$).
 The architecture comprises three convolutional blocks followed by a fully connected classifier.
 Each convolutional block consists of a 3D convolutional layer (`Conv3d`) with kernel size $k=3$, stride $s=1$, and padding $p=1$, followed by a ReLU activation (`ReLU`) and a 3D max pooling layer (`MaxPool3d`) with kernel size $k=2$ and stride $s=2$.
 The number of output channels $C_{out}$ increases through the blocks: Block 1 has $C_{out}=16$, Block 2 has $C_{out}=32$, and Block 3 has $C_{out}=64$.
 This sequence transforms the input tensor shape from $(B, 1, D, D, D)$ to $(B, 16, D/2, D/2, D/2)$, then to $(B, 32, D/4, D/4, D/4)$, and finally to $(B, 64, D/8, D/8, D/8)$, where $B$ is the batch size.
+Each extra output channel is an extra learnable filter that can specialize in a new pattern.
+As you go deeper and the raw spatial resolution shrinks, the network compensates by adding filters so it can still capture enough information.
 For $D=32$, the final feature map size is $(B, 64, 4, 4, 4)$.
 This output is flattened into a vector $x_{flat} \in \mathbb{R}^{4096}$ (since $64 \times 4^3 = 4096$).
 The classifier then processes this vector through a linear layer mapping $4096 \to 512$ features, followed by ReLU activation, a dropout layer with probability $p_{dropout}=0.5$ for regularization, and a final linear layer mapping $512 \to 2$ output classes.
 The `nn.CrossEntropyLoss` used incorporates the final log-softmax operation.

 :::{dropdown} CNN Architecture and Training Code